dmp1ce/twister-tor-compose/README.md

 ## Finding seeds

-Currently, using this Tor configuration, my client is unable to find any nodes to communication with the network.
+Currently, using this Tor configuration, Twister isn't able to find other nodes quickly.
+I had to wait around 20 minutes to find one node!
+I hope you have better luck, or you can try to add a seed node.